natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

 	- *time_span*: Either the expected lifespan of the hydropower station or the period of time of the land use scenario of interest.
 Used in net present value calculations.
 Integer value.

 	- *discount*: The discount rate over the time span, used in net present value calculations.
-Percentage - if the discount rate is 5%, enter the value 5.
+Percentage - for example, if the discount rate is 5%, enter the value 5.

 Running the Model